 Audiobook Speed Calculator — Listening Time, Finish Date & Spotify Allocation

 Spotify says you have 15 hours of audiobooks per month.
-But a 10-hour book at 2× speed still uses 10 hours of your allocation.
-This is the only calculator that shows your real Spotify deduction, finish date, Libby loan deadline speed, and science-backed recommendations — all free.
+But here's what they don't tell you — a 10-hour book at 2× speed still uses all 10 hours of your allocation.
+This calculator shows your real Spotify deduction, your finish date, the speed you need for Libby deadlines, and science-backed recommendations.
+All free.

 100% CLIENT-SIDE · NO DATA SENT